permguard/permguard/www/content/docs/0.0.x/getting-started/zero-trust-alignment.md

 **ZTAuth\*** and **Zero Trust Network Access (ZTNA)** are not the same:

-- **ZTNA** secures network boundaries, controlling access at the network level.
+- **ZTNA** secures network boundaries, controlling access at the network level
 - **ZTAuth\*** protects applications, enforcing detailed access control and ensuring consistent security across all actions and resources.

 {{< callout context="tip" icon="rocket" >}}